 Create canned messages

-Canned messages are pre-saved sections of text that agents can instantly add into their chats and messages.
+Canned messages are pre-saved sections of text that agents can instantly add to their chats and messages.
 They're a great time saver for agents and valuable to ensure consistency in commonly used responses with customers.

 To learn more about canned messages, see this article.

-Step 4: Make Live Chat functionality decisions decisions
+Step 4: Make Live Chat functionality decisions

 Here are the core decisions you'll need to make about how customers will interact with your live chat platform.